kompanek/drewkarnia-blog/src/content/blog/on-drunken-semiotics.md

 ---
-title: "A Treatise on the Semiotics of Shit-facedness"
+title: "Groundwork for a Treatise on the Semiotics of Shit-facedness"
 description: ""
 author: "Drew"
 topic: "language"